 Need a doctor's appointment on a public holiday or a weekend?
-Access Practice Plus, our trusted virtual health service, without having to leave your home :) Book at www.practiceplus.nz.
+Practice Plus is our trusted virtual health service.
+Book at www.practiceplus.nz.

 Farewell to Ventures chief executive Christine Hall, who will step down from the role on 24 December.